Iceland Writers Retreat Alumni Award

 What does it cover?

-Entrants can apply for either full or partial funding.
-Full funding covers one participant fee, four nights accommodation at the Retreat hotel (Foss Hotel Reykjavik), and round-trip flights to Iceland.
+Full funding covers one participant fee, four nights accommodation at the retreat hotel and round-trip flights to Iceland.

 How are the recipients chosen?